CompVis/stable-diffusion/README.md

 **Note**

-If you are have a Nvidia 10xx series card (e.g. the 1080ti), please run the dream script in full-precision mode as shown below.
+If you have a Nvidia 10xx series card (e.g. the 1080ti), please run the dream script in full-precision mode as shown below.

 Similarly, specify full-precision mode on Apple M1 hardware.